Are you an adviser? Go to Unbiased Pro

 Stakeholder pensions are similar to standard personal pensions, but there are a few key differences:

 • A stakeholder pension may have lower annual charges.
-These are limited to 1.5% of the pot size for the first 10 years and 1% after that (if an employer uses one to meet automatic enrolment, the charge cap is 0.75%).
+These are limited to 1.5% of the pot size for the first 10 years and 1% after that (if an employer uses one to abide by automatic enrolment rules, the charge cap is 0.75%).

 Stakeholder pension vs SIPP: what are the differences?